-Factors Associated with Low Back Pain in Pre-Clinical Students Faculty of Medicine in Pelita Harapan University: Original Research
+Factors Associated with Low Back Pain in Pre-Clinical Students in the Faculty of Medicine at Pelita Harapan University: Original Research

 Edeline Samudra, Jane Florida Kalumpiu